awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-mediaconvert-jobtemplate.md

 ## Properties<a name="aws-resource-mediaconvert-jobtemplate-properties"></a>

 `AccelerationSettings`  <a name="cfn-mediaconvert-jobtemplate-accelerationsettings"></a>
 Accelerated transcoding can significantly speed up jobs with long, visually complex content\.
 Outputs that use this feature incur pro\-tier pricing\.
-For information about feature limitations, see the AWS Elemental MediaConvert User Guide\.
+For information about feature limitations, For more information, see [Job Limitations for Accelerated Transcoding in AWS Elemental MediaConvert](https://docs.aws.amazon.com/mediaconvert/latest/ug/job-requirements.html) in the *AWS Elemental MediaConvert User Guide*\.
 *Required*: No
 *Type*: [AccelerationSettings](aws-properties-mediaconvert-jobtemplate-accelerationsettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)